 El Faro Residence Hall

-New for summer and fall 2017, Syracuse University Abroad will offer a residence hall housing option for students participating in the SU Madrid program.
-Pending the Board of Trustees’ approval, SU Madrid will reserve a block of rooms with two occupants per room.
+Syracuse University Abroad offers a residence hall housing option for students participating in the SU Madrid program.
+SU Madrid will reserve a block of rooms with two occupants per room.
 You will be assigned to rooms based on information provided on the Housing Request form (among the post-acceptance forms in your application).
 If there is more demand than space, we will conduct a lottery to assign spots.

 The residence hall, Colegio Mayor El Faro, is situated in the Moncloa neighborhood of downtown Madrid and is a 25-minute walk to the SU Madrid Center.
 The rooms are furnished, including a small kitchen with a sink, mini-fridge, and microwave.
 Bed linens and bath towels are provided and laundered weekly by the cleaning staff.
 Three meals a day in the El Faro cafeteria are included in this option.